WCCB: Relaunch

 In June 1964, businessman Cy Bahakel—who moved from Roanoke, Virginia, to Charlotte—bought the dormant channel 36 license and facilities from Century for $175,000.
 An addition would be made to the studio building as part of Bahakel's efforts to return the station to the air.

 Bahakel returned the station to air on November 1 of that year as WCCB-TV (for "Charlotte Cy Bahakel").
 The call letters had recently been used by what is now WNCF in Montgomery, Alabama, which was acquired by Bahakel earlier that year.
 Logically, it should have returned as a full-time ABC affiliate.
 Charlotte had only two network-affiliated stations, CBS affiliate WBTV and NBC affiliate WSOC-TV.
-It had been large enough to support three full network affiliates since the 1950s.
-However, WCCB's signal was scarcely stronger than that of its predecessor, at 200,000 watts, essentially limiting its coverage area to Charlotte proper and its inner suburbs.
-The FCC also began requiring television sets to have all-channel tuning only a few months before, and most Charlotte households did not yet have UHF-capable sets.
+On paper, Charlotte had been large enough to support three full network affiliates since the 1950s.
+However, WCCB's signal, like its predecessor, was nowhere near adequate for a market that stretched from the Sandhills in the east to the High Country in the west.
+Its signal only operated at 200,000 watts, essentially limiting its coverage area to Charlotte proper and its inner suburbs.
+Additionally, the FCC had only begun requiring television sets to have all-channel tuning a few months before, and most Charlotte households did not yet have UHF-capable sets.
 Under the circumstances, ABC decided to retain its secondary affiliation agreements with WBTV and WSOC.
 WCCB was forced to settle for a secondary affiliation with all three networks, airing most of the network shows that WBTV and WSOC chose to turn down.
-For the next three years, it split both NBC and ABC's programming roughly equally with WSOC; a few ABC shows also continued to air on WBTV, and WCCB aired some CBS programs in turn.
+As of March 1965, the nine-county area had 42,887 homes with UHF, with the number increasing by 3,000 per month.
+Bahakel said this "exceeds our expectation".
+For the next three years, WCCB split most of NBC and ABC's programming roughly equally with WSOC.
+It also picked up some CBS shows from WBTV, which still cleared a few ABC shows.